dashtonpvfc/-twopassports-onelife/content/about.md

 ## Hello, we're Danny & Mel

-We're a couple in our mid-40s from the UK with a shared obsession: travel.
-We've been together for years, and somewhere along the way we realised that the thing we most wanted to spend our time and money on was seeing more of this world.
+We're a couple from Scholar Green in Cheshire, and we've been together since 2009.
+Between us we have five grown-up children — and the moment the last one flew the nest, we looked at each other and thought: right, it's our turn now.

-So that's what we do.
+So that's exactly what we did.

+## A lifelong obsession

+Danny has been hooked on travel since he was a boy — something about the idea of what lies beyond the horizon that never quite let go.
+Mel caught the bug somewhere along the way too, and now here we are, two passports and a long list of places we still want to see.

+We came to long-haul travel later than some, but we don't think that's a bad thing.
+We appreciate it more for the wait.
+And we've got plenty of time to make up for.

+## Where we've been

+So far our adventures have taken us to the sun-soaked islands of Kefalonia, the jaw-dropping landscapes of the USA — including the wide open spaces of Route 66, which left us both speechless — and the incredible chaos and beauty of Thailand.
+France has always had a special place in Danny's heart too, a love that started long before Mel came along!

+Croatia was our most recent adventure, and it certainly won't be the last.

 ## What you'll find here

-This blog is a record of our adventures — the big trips and the small ones, the smooth journeys and the chaotic ones.
-We write about where we went, what we ate, where we stayed, what surprised us, and what we'd do differently next time.

-We're not professional travellers or influencers.
-We book our own trips, pay our own way, and write about things honestly.
-If something was brilliant, we'll say so.
-If it was a disaster, we'll say that too.
+This blog is an honest record of our trips — the highlights, the disasters, the food we can't stop thinking about, and the places that made us want to come straight back.
+We're not influencers or travel writers.
+We're just two people from Cheshire who can't sit still.

 ## Get in touch

-We love hearing from other travellers.
-If you've got a question about somewhere we've been, or just want to say hello, you can reach us via the [contact page](/contact/).
+We'd love to hear from other travellers!
+Drop us a message via the [contact page](/contact/).

 *Happy travels,*